 Model LP Gas (Propane) Natural Gas

-iviodei # of Turns Clockwise # of Turns Clockwise
+of Turns Clockwise # of Turns Clockwise

 DR 2000 3 3/4 2 1/2

 DR 2500 3 5/8 2 7/8

 DR 3000 4 3

 DR 3500 5 3/4 4

 DR 4000 5 7/8 5

 DR 4500 7 3⁄4 5

 DR 5000 7 3/4 5

-- Step 1: Fully open inline metering valve (counterclockwise) - Step 2: Close inline metering valve to preset level Step 3: Above table shows initial settings only, fine-tuning will be required with the use of an analyzer. - This boiler is designed for low fire soft start.
+Step 1: Fully open inline metering valve (counterclockwise)

+Step 2: Close inline metering valve to preset level Step 3: Above table shows initial settings only, fine-tuning will be required with the use of an analyzer.

+- This boiler is designed for low fire soft start.
 At the start of trial for ignition the fan will decelerate to minimum fire and will light off at low fire before ramping up towards full input through the 4-20mA from the controller. - Shut power off to the heater and open the firing valve.
 Switch power back on and allow the burner to fire.
 Ignition should be smooth.
 Normally the differential gas pressure will be identical to the differential air pressure.
 Actual differential pressure may vary from the numbers on the test label due to the field conditions and sample variations.
 Always make adjustments to meet the recommended CO2 levels.
 Adjust high fire first followed by low fire adjustment. - Allow the water temperature to rise so that the heater cycles on the operator. - Check the temperature rise across the heat exchanger.
-This will be item ΔT on the DynaForce control.
+This will be indicated by taking a difference between the inlet and outlet temperatures on the DynaForce control.
 For hydronic applications and for domestic hot water, a rise exceeding 30°F is not normally recommended. - Allow the unit to cycle on the limit.
 This can be done by gradually restricting outlet water flow.
 The auto reset limits are set at 200°F for domestic hot water and hydronic heating. - Remove fan inlet filter.
-During trial for ignition, block 50% of the fan inlet opening.
+At full input, block 50% of the fan inlet opening.
 The display should show 'LCI not closed'.
-If it does not, slowly turn the adjustment on the normally closed blocked flue switch clockwise until the air flow light energizes. - Check the air proving switch.
+If it does not, slowly turn the adjustment on the normally closed blocked flue switch clockwise until the blocked flue switch indicator de-energizes. - Check the air proving switch.
 Remove the restriction from the fan inlet and reset the power on the control panel.
-A properly set air switch will cause the air flow light to turn green at a fan speed between 15Hz and 20Hz on the VFD. - Check the ignition retries circuit. - Shut the main gas off to the unit and allow it to try for ignition.
+A properly set air switch will cause the interrupted air switch indicator to turn green at a fan speed between 15Hz and 20Hz on the VFD. - Check the ignition retries circuit. - Shut the main gas off to the unit and allow it to try for ignition.
 Trial for ignition should commence within 30 seconds.